Orbital Tumors - Schwannomas

 - Verocay body: Represents palisading of the tumour nuclei in acellular zones of the tumour.

 - Verocay bodies, when present, are a useful marker for orbital schwannoma.
-Histochemical staining with S-100 might be positive.
+Histochemical staining with S-100 may possibly be positive.

 Symptoms and Signs of Orbital Schwannomas